polar-app/polar-app/_posts/2019-05-25-13-lucky-tips-for-using-anki-and-spaced-repetition-2019.md

 While you're bored.

+## 85-90 Difficulty

+You should try to target 85-90% difficulty for your cards.
+If you go into Anki stats you can see the difficulty level for your recent usage.

+Too easy and you're probably reviewing too often (and wasting time).
+Too hard and you're not going to learn anything.

+You want it to be difficult to not too difficulty.

+Unfortunately Anki doesn't tun itself so you have to tune Anki directly.

+This can be adjusted in the per-deck settings by changing the ease factors.

 ## Think LONG Term.

 Don't give up on cards after you've finished a class or other milestone.